riverrun/comeonin/README.md

 Comeonin has been tested on Linux, OS X and FreeBSD, but it has not been tested on Windows.
 If you have any problems with the build, please let us know.

-## TODO

-* The current implementation of bcrypt blocks the Erlang VM during its execution.
-Changes need to be made to it so that the Erlang VM remains responsive.

 ## License